Recruit Participants for Research Studies

 - Debriefing Form (no deception) and Debriefing Form (deception) are forms that must be given to all Sona participants after they have completed your study.
 If your study involves any explicit deception, adapt the second form.
 It allows the participants to re-assent after learning of the deception.
 It is the participants right to withdraw assent and it your responsibility to eliminate the data of any participants who exercise that right.

-4. For important dates pertaining to the subject pool, please see the Subject Pool Calendar here.
+4. For important dates pertaining to the subject pool, please see the Subject Pool Calendar (2021/2022 not yet published).

 C. General Guidelines for IRB Approval of Psychology Research Studies

-Determine if your activity is research (link to decision tree).
+Determine if your activity is research.
 For example, if you are requiring students to collect data for a Lab Class, but the results will never be reported, it is an educational exerices and not research.
 If the activity is research, proceed.

 Before submitting an application to the UCAIHS Institutional Review Board (IRB) an investigator and all colleagues and assistants must show evidence of mastery of human subjects knowledge by passing an examination associated with a tutorial on human subjects regulations at (CITI ethics exam).